Elvia Allman: Acting career

 Breakfast at Tiffany's and The Nutty Professor.

 Allman appeared as Oscar Madison's mother in one episode of the TV series The Odd Couple in which she and Oscar are treated to an erotic belly dance at a Greek restaurant.
 Allman's career slowed considerably after 1972, and her only television work during the remainder of the decade was in the 1977 television film Halloween with the New Addams Family.
 Her career picked up in the 1980s with eleven television appearances, including two episodes of Murder She Wrote.
 In addition to her acting career, Allman also worked as a real estate agent during the 1970s and '80s.
 In her autobiography, Mary Tyler Moore credits Allman with finding her house as did Betty White in her book Here We Go Again.

 Allman's final work appropriately brought her full circle, reviving the voice of Clarabelle Cow for the first time in over 50 years in the Mickey Mouse cartoon feature version of The Prince and the Pauper in 1990.

 Death

 Allman died in Santa Monica, California, March 6, 1992, from pneumonia, aged 87.
 She was predeceased by her last husband, Jerome L. Bayler, in 1978.
+Allman is buried at Forest Lawn Memorial Park, Glendale, California.